 As Baz our course instructor said, despite knowing the equipment is there to keep you safe, sometimes, subconsciously, you still don’t believe it.
-Which, when faced with a challenging obstacle, can override all sense and can leave you in a state of panic.
+Which, when faced with a challenging obstacle, the thought you can’t do it can override all senses and make you feel a bit panicked.
 But in every circumstance the equipment always kept everyone safe.
-You may find yourself dangling in the air but the equipment has you covered.
+You may find yourself dangling in the air if you can’t get from one platform to the other but the equipment has you covered.

 At every stage of the course you’re encouraged to keep going with an element of tough love if you’re struggling or holding yourself back; an effective technique that had many taking the leap and, after catching their breath, grateful that they did it.

-It’s amazing what it does for your sense of self
+It’s amazing what Go Ape does for your sense of self

 At the start of this experience I was not only reluctant because it’s not something that appeals to me but I was apprehensive; concerned about safety and, honestly, didn’t feel I was strong enough to do it both mentally and physically.